compbiozurich/UZH-BIO392/course-results/2021/angela-topic/05-10-21-Survival.md

 ### Kaplan-Meier

 It captures the time until an event occures.
 It can also be used to compare two kinds of groups.
 Cencored: Participant leave the studie or ar excluded in the shown data.
-Step: The event occured to at percent of participants.
+Step: The event occured.

 ![image](Kaplan.png)